Ian Plant

 Research interests

 Ian's fields of research are Greek history and historiography, especially the study of Thucydides.
 He also works on mythology, Egyptian religion in Greek and Latin writers and women writers from Ancient Greece and Rome.
-He teaches Ancient Greek, Latin, Mythology, Greek Heroes, Women Writers, Historiography, Thucydides and Herodotus.
+He has taught widely including in ancient languages (Ancient Greek, Latin), Greek society and literature (Mythology, Greek Heroes), historiography (Women Writers, Thucydides and Herodotus) and Greek history (Athens, Sparta).

 Among his current research projects are: